Mangalapuzha bridge

-Mangalapuzha bridge is a bridge in Aluva, Kerala, India.
+The Mangalapuzha bridge is a bridge in Aluva, Kerala, India.
 This bridge connects Desom and Aluva town.
 This bridge is situated 3 km away from Marthanda Varma Bridge and is a part of NH 47 Highway passing through Aluva.
 Aluva Pontifical seminary is situated near this bridge.
 A new bridge was constructed parallel to old bridge to widen the NH47.
 The construction of the new bridge was done by Techni Bharathi Ltd in 2004.
 This bridge is situated 9 km from Cochin International Airport near Desom.

+History

+The original Mangalapuzha Bridge's foundation stone had been laid on February 5, 1956, by Dr. Rajendra Prasad, the first President of India.
+Before the construction of this bridge, people used rafts to cross the Periyar River at this location to travel towards Thrissur.
+The completion of the Mangalapuzha Bridge eliminated the need for these rafts.
+The bridge was opened to traffic on May 25, 1960.